 Guided tours of Cagliari Underground

-While almost all the attractions in Cagliari Underground can be visited independently, some can only be seen on guided tours.
+While you can visit almost all the attractions in Cagliari Underground, you need to join a guided tour to visit others.
 In fact, to make sense of what you see and put everything in context, I recommend joining a guided tour.

-A tour of Cagliari underground is offered daily in various languages – including English and Italian.
+There’s a tour of Cagliari Underground every day, in various languages – including English and Italian.
 It lasts about two hours (or four if you also add a guided tour of the historic center of Cagliari).

-You can book your guided tour of Cagliari Underground here.
+I went on this tour of Cagliari Underground.
 The guided tour does not include the ticket to the Sant’Eulalia Museum and to the various crypts.

 What to wear